Yohan Marmot

-Yohan Damien Marmot (born 22 July 1999) is a footballer who plays as a left-back.
+Yohan Damien Marmot (born 22 July 1999) is a footballer who plays as a left-back for Stockay.
 Born in metropolitan France, he plays for the French Guiana national team.

 Club career

 Marmot is a youth academy graduate of Ajaccio.
 He made his debut for the club on 16 November 2019 in a 3–1 Coupe de France defeat against Saint-Flour.

 International career

 Marmot made his debut for French Guiana on 2 June 2022 in a 2–0 CONCACAF Nations League win against Guatemala.